 (a) The Taconite Cities and Towns Fund allocates 4.5 cents per ton to cities and towns where taconite mining and concentrating occur.
-Forty percent (1.8 cpt) goes to cities and townships in which mining activity occurs.
-The remaining 60 percent (2.7 cpt) goes to cities and townships in which concentrating taconite occurs.
-Note: This is done on a company-by-company basis
+Forty percent goes to cities and townships in which mining activity occurs.
+The remaining 60 percent goes to cities and townships in which concentrating taconite occurs.
+Note: This is done on a company-by-company basis.